ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ## Summary
 {: #mcv_ordering-summary}

-Based on your selected configuration for the instance, the estimated cost is instantly generated and displayed in the **Summary** right pane.
-Click **Pricing details** to generate a PDF document with the cost summary for the {{site.data.keyword.vmwaresolutions_short}} resources.
+Based on your selected configuration for the instance, the estimated price is instantly generated and displayed in the **Summary** right pane.
+Click **Pricing details** to generate a PDF document with the price summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
-This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.
+This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ## Procedure to order Multi-Zone Stretched Clusters
 {: #mcv_ordering-proc-multi}